rogsme/yams.media/content/config/sonarr.md

 [![sonarr-12](/pics/sonarr-12.png)](/pics/sonarr-12.png)

+#### How many indexers can I have?

+As many as you want!
+Just repeat the steps to add new indexers in [Jackett](/config/jackett) and then follow this instructions again to add them to Sonarr.
+The more indexers you have, the better!

 ### Download Clients

 Here, you'll add the download clients for Sonarr.
 That's where you'll tie in Sonarr with [qBittorrent](/config/qbittorrent).